10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

  break;
 ```

 You will notice that we changed or `toggled` the `writeToFile` variable to true.
-We now need write some logic to check that variable and if the variable is true, we update the `animals.json` file with the new animal.
+At the end of the function, we now need write logic to check that variable.
+If the variable is true, we update the `animals.json` file with the new animal.

+Add this block of code below the `switch` statement

 ```js
 if (writeToFile) {